bilalahmad99/bilalahmad99.github.io/pages/incident_protocol.md

 Block all access to the Bastions or your primary cloud accounts except for the ones that are in the team.
 Re-create the access keys of all individuals who are in team.

 #### Check Logs
-Watch for failed login attempts or unkown logins in any of your critical accounts e.g. Cloud provider account, DNS provider account, mail account etc.
+Watch for failed login attempts or unknown logins in any of your critical accounts e.g. Cloud provider account, DNS provider account, mail account etc.

 #### Determine source of incident
 From the logs or the impacted system try to investigate how the breach could have happened.
 If its not straight forward to figure out, try to think of all ways any person could reach to the affected system and eliminate the options one by one.